Julian Simpson: Bad Memories

+Kokomo

+Kokomo aired on BBC Radio 4 on 5 June 2013.
+The story centres on an incident of cyber-terrorism.

+The cast featured Robert Glenister, Rufus Wright, Tim McInnerny, Louise Brealey, Hermione Norris, and Nicola Walker.

 Fugue State

 Fugue State was broadcast on 29 October 2015 on BBC Radio 4.
 The story starts with attempts to extract the memories of a government agent who had gone to Pleasant Green to investigate a new numbers station, only to end up in a fugue state.
 As the story progresses it is revealed that the station was an attempt by otherworldly beings to communicate, only for the communication to be too much for the human brain and consciousness to comprehend.
 Ultimately the agent, as well as some of the medical workers trying to extract his memories, evolve to a new state of being.
 This story introduces the character of Johnson, who also appears in the series Mythos.

 Fugue State was shortlisted for and won the 2016 Tinniswood Award.
 The cast featured Nicola Walker, Steven Mackintosh, Tim McInnerny, Ferdinand Kingsley, Phoebe Fox, and Ben Crowe.